Shirley, West Midlands: History

 With the advent of the Modern period in the early twentieth century, the population of Shirley was approximately 3,000 people.
 This marked another phase of expansion.
-Shirley Station was opened by the Great Western Railway on 1st June 1908.
+Shirley Station was opened by the Great Western Railway on 1 June 1908.
 This then helped support the relocation of people to the suburbs along the route from Snow Hill railway station to Stratford upon Avon and on to Cheltenham.
 Along with adoption of the private motor vehicle, it was the railway that has fueled the expansion of Shirley during the twentieth century, particularly during the inter-war and immediate post-war periods.
+The Jacey Road Estate was built in the 1930s.
+The developers Joseph Cohen (J.C.) and Ralph & Arnold Silverstone are remembered through local street names.

 Shirley had, by the mid-twentieth century, its own council and council house.
 However, with the parallel rise of Solihull, it became managed underneath the Solihull Council, becoming two district wards: Shirley and Shirley South; the council house has since been demolished.
 In March 1954, when Solihull became a municipal borough, H.R.H.
 Princess Margaret presented the borough's charter and the ceremony was held at Shirley's Odeon Cinema.

 The Local Government Act 1972 reformed local government in England and Wales, in response to the Redcliffe-Maud Report, creating a two-tier local government system of ‘counties’ and ‘districts’.
 This established the West Midlands county which came into existence in April 1974, incorporating the metropolitan borough of Solihull and thereby also Shirley.

 Shirley was struck by an F0/T1 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
 The tornado affected the Solihull Lodge neighbourhood.

 The gateway to Shirley high street was once marked by the 'Powergen’ office building; a 1960s building by Birmingham architect John Madin who also designed the former Birmingham Central Library.
 In 2015 it became the filming location for a zombie movie starring Glenn Close, ‘The Girl with all the Gifts, before it was demolished in 2017.

 In the north of Shirley is a district known as Robin Hood.
 Contrary to popular local belief, this is not believed by historians to be due to a connection with the English folk hero Robin Hood, but is instead due to a misreading of the original name of the area 'Robin's Wood'.
 The misread name was adopted by a local public house, and eventually other landmarks in the area such as a farm, a traffic island, a golf course and the Robin Hood Cemetery, eventually becoming the official name for the area.